oztrkoguz/SubtitleAI/README.md

 ## Features

-- **Download YouTube Videos**: Automatically download videos from YouTube using a URL.
+- **Download YouTube & TikTok Videos:**: Automatically download videos from YouTube or TikTok using a URL.
 - **Scene Detection**: Detects scene transitions in the video.
 - **Frame Description**: Generates English scene descriptions using the Gemma3:4b model fine-tuned or prompted for image captioning tasks.
 - **Translation**: Translates the English descriptions to Turkish using the Gemma3:4b model, guided for multilingual generation.